shrinerb/shrine/README.md

 ```

 Notice that we needed to call `io.download`.
 This is because the original file
-was already stored to `:cache`, and now this cached file is being uploaded to
+was already stored to cache, and now this cached file is being uploaded to
-`:store`.
+store.
 The cached file is an instance of `Shrine::UploadedFile`, but for
 processing we need to work with actual files, so we first need to download it.

 In general, processing works in a way that if `#process` returns a file, Shrine